Custom language aspect cookbook

 Look around the sample project

 If you open the customAspect sample project, you will get five modules.

 The documentation language and its runtime solution are used to define new documentation aspects for any other language, sampleLanguage utilizes this new aspect - it uses it to document its concepts.
-The the sandbox solution shows the sampleLanguage's usage to view its documentation ability.
+The sandbox solution shows the sampleLanguage's usage to view its documentation ability.
 The aspect subsystem is represented by the pluginSolution, which defines an action that shows the documentation for the concept of the currently focused node.

 Before we move on, let's consider for a second how language aspects work at runtime.

 For each language in MPS, a language descriptor is generated (the class is called Language.java).